Why do you call your program “self-protection” instead of “self-defense?”

 Do you offer classes in other languages?

 Currently, we don’t.
 However, if you have a group of women who speak another language and can provide your own translator for the group, we would certainly work with you.

 What should I wear to class?

 When it comes to self-protection, you have to be ready at any moment, no matter what you’re wearing.
 A good portion of our classes are taught in a seminar style, with some activities that you can stand and participate in.
 Most of our students wear comfortable clothing.
 Since you will be sitting for a portion of our classes, it is recommended to bring a jacket or a blanket in case the room is cooler than you prefer.

 Do I have to participate in the activities?

 Since we don’t teach “techniques” that must be practiced over and over to get right, it is possible for you to gain the knowledge you need to protect yourself by observing others during the “hands-on” portions of the classes.
 We have created our courses with sensitivity to our students that have experienced past traumas.
 Although it is recommended that you participate during the hands-on activities, we understand that you may be dealing with anxiety from past abuse or assaults.
 You are given full permission to be active in the class or to observe only.
 Either way, you will learn a vast amount and be able to do it immediately.

 Do I have to take the classes in order?

 Currently we are redesigning and updating our classes.
-Several of them will be “stand alone” courses which will have no prerequisite courses.
+A few will be “stand alone” courses which will have no prerequisite courses.
 Our larger flagship program, which will be made up of several courses, will be taught in a specific order.